Professor-Paradox/OracleSQL/OracleSQL.md

 -- returns values that are not exactly these value so 1001 and 1999 will be shown.

 sal <> all(1000,2000,3000)
 -- same as above command, it is another symbol for not equal to in oracle

--- allis another extension for between and
+-- all is another extension for between and
 ```

 4. **ANY** Any keyword is an extension of all keywords, it checks multiple or conditions on multiple comparisons.